sanyal06/aws-labs-1/SAA-Lab01.md

 #### Activity 05 - Creating EC2 instances

-We are now going to create 3 instances.
-One each as MyBastionHost, MyWebServer and MyDBServer.
+We are now going to create 3 EC2 instances.
+One each as MyBastionHost, MyWebAppServer and MyDBServer.
 Let us switch to EC2 Dashboard now and click on Launch Instance.

 Creating the Jump Server/Bastion Host